Transformer (deep learning): FlashAttention

+\end{aligned}$$and returns $o_N/\ell_N$.
+In practice, FlashAttention operates over multiple queries and keys per loop iteration, in a similar way as blocked matrix multiplication.
+If backpropagation is needed, then the output vectors and the intermediate arrays $[m_1, \dots, m_N], [\ell_1, \dots, \ell_N]$ are cached, and during the backward pass, attention matrices are rematerialized from these, making it a form of gradient checkpointing.

 An improved version, FlashAttention-2, was developed to cater to the rising demand for language models capable of handling longer context lengths.
 It offers enhancements in work partitioning and parallelism, enabling it to achieve up to 230 TFLOPs/s on A100 GPUs (FP16/BF16), a 2x speed increase over the original FlashAttention.

 Key advancements in FlashAttention-2 include the reduction of non-matmul FLOPs, improved parallelism over the sequence length dimension, better work partitioning between GPU warps, and added support for head dimensions up to 256 and multi-query attention (MQA) and grouped-query attention (GQA).

 Benchmarks revealed FlashAttention-2 to be up to 2x faster than FlashAttention and up to 9x faster than a standard attention implementation in PyTorch.
 Future developments include optimization for new hardware like H100 GPUs and new data types like FP8.

 FlashAttention-4 focuses on pipelining to increase instruction throughput, and was developed to perform particularly well on Blackwell GPUs.